datatrails/go-datatrails-demos/README.md

 The completenesss demo will verify the integrity of a list of datatrails events.

-This is achieved by checking that ONLY the events in the list exist on the log within a range starting from the first event ending at the last event in the list.
+This is achieved by checking that **ONLY** the events in the list exist on the log within a range starting from the first event, ending at the last event in the list.

 Every event in the list then has an inclusion proof generated.